 California Transparency in supply chains act

-Since our founding in 1968, Fetzer Vineyards has been committed to providing the highest quality wines to our customers.
-We know this mission begins with the relationships we have with suppliers around the world, and we truly value our long-lasting partnerships.
+Since our founding in 1968, Fetzer Vineyards dba 1000 Stories Wines (referred to as “us” or “we”) has been committed to providing the highest quality wines to our customers.
+A critical part of this mission relies on the relationships we have with suppliers around the world, and we value our long-lasting partnerships.

-We seek business partnerships that align with our Core Values and follow the highest standards of business conduct.
-We conduct due diligence on new suppliers and agents acting on our behalf and help suppliers understand our ethics and compliance standards and their contractual obligations.
-We train our employees who have direct responsibility for supply chain management in the laws and issues regarding human trafficking and slavery, and require them to report to Management any supplier or business partner that may not be meeting our standards.
+We seek business partnerships that align with our core values and follow the highest standards of business conduct.
+While we do not engage in any verification of our product supply chains to evaluate and address risks of human trafficking and slavery, we do conduct due diligence on new suppliers and agents acting on our behalf by reviewing any documented history of crimes, bribery, or corruption, including environmental violations and other crimes.
+We require that our suppliers comply with all laws, regulations, and international standards, which include compliance with applicable slavery and human trafficking laws.
+We also train our employees who have direct responsibility for supply chain management in the laws and issues regarding human trafficking and slavery, and require them to report any supplier or business partner that may not be meeting our standards to our leadership team.

-While we have not yet engaged in the verification of product supply chains to evaluate the risks of human trafficking and slavery, we support and respect efforts to protect human rights and advance social and environmental sustainability.
+While we do not audit our suppliers related to human trafficking and slavery beyond initial due diligence, we support and respect efforts to protect human rights and advance social and environmental sustainability.
 We ensure that employees work of their own free will.
 We do not accept corporal punishment, forced labor, involuntary labor or other forms of mental and physical coercion.
 We do not use or permit the use of child labor.